douglasreis/influencer/README.md

     3. run 'npm run dev-build' from the project with package.json - Build webpack vendor packages
     4. Try running the application again - Test to make sure it all works

-    *When I say "run from the project folder" I mean run the commands on the command line from those folders
-    If any step fails open an [issue](https://github.com/emonney/QuickApp/issues) on github and I'll help fix it.
-*   You can also get a personal trainer on the technologies used in this template for 100USD/Month.
-Email [contact@ebenmonney.com](mailto:contact@ebenmonney.com)

 ## Login